 Is this a tour for you?

 This tour is for those who want to make the most of their time in Iceland.
+So when we say express, we mean express.
 It is a very long day tour ideal for those who want to relax and let a pro do the driving through wind and snow on the tricky Icelandic roads.
-If you have more time join our 3-day ice tour, which includes more stops and more time to explore.
+If you have more time join our 2 or 3-day ice tours, which include more stops and more time to explore.

 Pick up will be from Hallgrims Church by the statue of the Explorer Leifur Erikson.
 This is a central pick up for most locations down town.
 We meet at 7:15 – we will depart at 7:30